 Three simple ways you can grow the movement…

 - Bring a Green For All Fellow to your community: use the search tool or map to identify a local leader most relevant to your community.
-Contact email@example.com to get in contact!
+Contact email@example.com for more info.

 - Invest in sustainability initiatives lead by Green For All fellows.
 Click here to donate to the Local Leaders Micro-grant program now!